doc4d/4d-web-studio/docs/webforms/using-web-form-editor.md

 ## Exporting styles as CSS classes for reuse

 You can export the style of an element as a CSS class to reuse it later:
-1. Select a an element on the canvas, the tooltip appears
+1. Select a an element on the canvas, the tooltip appears.
-2. Click the CSS icon in the tooltip and enter a name for the new CSS class
+2. Click the CSS icon in the tooltip and enter a name for the new CSS class.
-3. Click **Export**
+3. Click **Export**.

 :::note